Generic Name: entecavir (en-TEK-a-vir)

-Baraclude may increase the risk of severe and sometimes fatal lactic acidosis (buildup of lactic acid in the blood) or liver problems when used alone or with other medicines.
-The risk may be greater in women, in patients who are very overweight, or in patients who have been on Baraclude or similar medicines for a prolonged period of time.
+Severe and sometimes fatal lactic acidosis (buildup of lactic acid in the blood) and liver problems have occurred with this type of medicine.
+The risk may be greater in women, in patients who are very overweight, or in patients who have been taking Baraclude or similar medicines for a long time.
 Patients with certain serious liver problems may also have a higher risk of developing lactic acidosis.
-Contact your doctor right away if you experience muscle pain, fast or irregular heartbeat, stomach pain, trouble breathing, an unusually cold feeling in the arms or legs, unusual tiredness or fatigue, yellowing of the skin or eyes, dark urine, pale stools, or persistent loss of appetite.

 Baraclude should not be used in patients who also have HIV infection and are not receiving highly active antiretroviral therapy (HAART).
 If you have HIV infection or think that you may have been exposed to HIV, talk with your doctor before you begin to take Baraclude.

 Baraclude is a nucleoside analogue.
 It works by reducing the amount of HBV in the blood.
 It also helps prevent the HBV from multiplying and infecting new liver cells.

 - you are allergic to any ingredient in Baraclude

 - you have HIV infection and you are not receiving HAART